-In its search for clues about dark energy, eROSITA will study the distribution of approximately 100,000 galaxy clusters in the Universe.
-Clusters consist of thousands of individual galaxies; each of these galaxies can contain as many as several hundred billion stars.
-They are the largest gravitationally bound objects in the Universe.
+eROSITA - the mission extended ROentgen Survey with an Imaging Telescope Array Over a four year period eROSITA will survey the entire sky, gathering extensive information about several million cosmic X-ray sources.
+The eROSITA all-sky survey will be about 25 times more sensitive than the pioneering ROSAT mission of the 1990s.
+In its search for clues about dark energy, eROSITA will study the distribution of galaxy clusters in the Universe.
+It is estimated that eROSITA will detect and examine approximately 100,000 galaxy clusters.
+Clusters consist of thousands of individual galaxies, and each of these galaxies can contain as many as several hundred billion stars.
+Clusters are the largest gravitationally bound objects in the Universe.
 By determining the distribution of galaxy clusters in space, astronomers can not only determine the structure of the Universe today, but also in the past - because of the gigantic distances involved.
 Dark energy affects how these structures change over time, and so by comparing eROSITA's measurements with cosmological models we can infer the parameters of dark energy.
 The eROSITA all-sky survey will detect a multitude of additional X-ray sources, including several million active black holes in the centres of galaxies, and also rare objects like isolated neutron stars.
 Last, but not least, there is always the hope that new phenomena might be discovered as well.